How individual and business tax rates, credits, and more could change under the Biden presidency

-- Surtax imposed on corporations that offshore jobs: Corporations that place manufacturing or service jobs offshore to then sell products or services back to the U.S. would be subject to a 10% surtax on such activities, making the effective tax rate on such activities 30.8%.
+- Surtax imposed on corporations that offshore jobs: Corporations that place manufacturing or service jobs offshore to sell products or services back into the U.S. would be subject to a 10% surtax on these activities, making the effective tax rate on such activities 30.8%.

-- GILTI tax doubled: The minimum tax rate on Global Intangible Low Tax Income (GILTI) imposed on owners of certain foreign entities would be raised from 10.5% to 21%.
-Biden would also remove the exemption for deemed returns below 10% of the qualified business asset investment (QBAI) amount.
+- GILTI tax doubled: The minimum tax rate on Global Intangible Low Tax Income (GILTI) imposed on owners of certain foreign entities would increase from 10.5% to 21%.

-- Payroll tax increased: The Social Security tax would be increased to 12.4% for individuals making more than $400,000.
+- Payroll tax increased: The Social Security tax would increase to 12.4% for individuals making more than $400,000.
 This amount would be split equally between employers and employees.
 Wages between $137,700 and $400,000 would continue to be exempt from payroll tax.

-- Tax credits: Numerous tax credits would also face changes, including:
+- Tax credits: Numerous tax credits would face changes, including:

-- Expanding various renewable-energy tax credits, the Low-Income Housing Tax Credit, and the premium tax credit of the Affordable Care Act;
+- Expanding various renewable energy tax credits, the Low-Income Housing Tax Credit, the Work-Opportunity credit, and the premium tax credit of the Affordable Care Act

-- Expanding and making permanent the New Markets Tax Credit; and
+- Expanding and making permanent the New Markets Tax Credit

 Any advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues.
 Nor is it sufficient to avoid tax-related penalties.
 This has been prepared for information purposes and general guidance only and does not constitute professional advice.
 You should not act upon the information contained in this publication without obtaining specific professional advice.
 No representation or warranty (express or implied) is made as to the accuracy or completeness of the information contained in this publication, and CohnReznick LLP, its members, employees and agents accept no liability, and disclaim all responsibility, for the consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.